-While I was on campus, I was a Mount Union cheerleader, a sister of Alpha Chi Omega and a member of Order of Omega.
+While I was on campus, I was a Mount Union cheerleader, a sister of the sorority Alpha Chi Omega and a member of Order of Omega.

 I lived with one of my best friends and was a repeat McMaster girl.
 I was also able to live with two more of my best friends in Hoiles-Peterson my junior year.